-Sweet Pea is a female pygmy goat about four years old.
-She came together with her partner in crime Buster.
-She is talkative, friendly and is amazing at fitting through small spaces!
+Sweet Pea is a four year old female pygmy goat.
+She came to the sanctuary together with her partner in crime, Buster.
+She is very talkative, really friendly and is amazing at jumping and fitting through small spaces!

-Buster was an unwanted male from the dairy goat industry.
-He moved here to PFS along with Sweet Pea in October of 2014 and is also about four years old.
-This nubian has long legs making him an expert jumper.
-He loves tree leaves and will stand up to pull down branches.
+BusterBuster was an unwanted male from the dairy goat industry.
+He moved here along with Sweet Pea in October of 2014 and is also about four years old.
+This Nubian has long legs, making him an expert jumper.
+He loves tree leaves and will stand up to pull down the branches!

 TobyIn June of 2015 Toby came to the sanctuary at just one week old and still nursing.
 He’s from Chesapeake,Va where he severely injured a leg and received no medical treatment for days.
-He was surrendered to PFS prevent him being euthanized.
+He was surrendered to PFS to prevent him being euthanized.
 Dana and Bailey stayed up all night to transport him safely to us.
 After a partial leg amputation and hard work to stabilize his condition, he was taken to Virginia Tech for further surgery.
 The remainder of his leg was removed at the shoulder and he also received a blood transfusion.
 So many people generously donated to cover his medical costs and now he scampers and plays as any kid!

 Frank & Eddie

 WE ARE GROWING TO MEET THE NEEDS OF SO MANY ANIMALS and NEED YOUR HELP!
-Please visit our Donate tab and give generously!
+Please visit our Donate tab and give generously.